In Our Own Sweet Time

 In Our Own Sweet Time is the third studio album by Australian singer-songwriter Vance Joy.
 The album was released on 10 June 2022 through Liberation Music.
 The album was announced on 7 April 2022 and written during the COVID-19 pandemic.
 It was preceded by the singles "Missing Piece", "Don't Fade", "Clarity" and "Every Side of You".

-The album will be supported by the Long Way Home Tour, to commence in Darwin on 17 September 2022.
+The album was supported by the Long Way Home Tour, which commenced in Darwin on 17 September 2022.

 At the AIR Awards of 2023, the album was nominated for Best Independent Pop Album or EP.

 Background

 Joy said that the album is about the idea of creating a life – and a world – with someone special, stating: "I'm always drawn to the idea of timelessness or that shared moment that takes you out of the chaos outside.
 If the world is crazy, you can retreat somewhere.
 It's always hard to think of the right title but I think that sums up the album perfectly."